In today’s article, I am going to tell you absolutely everything about something essential in SEO: how to create sitemap in WordPress.

-To add an XML sitemap to Google, just click on ” Submit ” with the full url of the sitemap.
+To add an XML sitemap to Google, click on ” Submit ” with the full URL of the sitemap.

 Important, notice the image that you only have to copy and paste the URL part of the sitemap.
 Don’t include your domain again!

-Don’t worry if nothing comes out yet or it says “Pending”, if your website is new this can happen.
+Don’t worry if nothing comes out yet or says “Pending,” if your website is new, this can happen.
 Be patient.

 You no longer have to do anything else to worry about your sitemap.

 I hope this tutorial has helped you to create a WordPress sitemap and send it to Google.
-Now you have got the answer of your query how to create sitemap in WordPress
+Now you have got the answer to your query about how to create a sitemap in WordPress

 Remember that there are many more articles on SEO on the blog.